WAGR M class: History

-The first batch of six engines, was built in 1911.
-This batch, which entered WAGR service in 1912, was only the third Garratt design to be built, and represented a significant step in the development of the type.
-The second batch, of seven engines, was built in 1913/14, and was designated as the Ms class because its members were superheated.
-One of the engines in the first batch was later fitted with a superheater and reclassified as an Ms class engine.
+The first batch of six engines was constructed in 1911.
+These engines, entered into service with WAGR in 1912, were only the third Garratt design to be produced and represented a significant step in the development of the type.
+The second batch, which consisted of seven units, was built in 1913/14 and designated as the Ms class due to the use of superheated steam.
+One of the engines from the first batch was retrofitted with a superheater and given a Ms classification.

-All of the M/Ms class locomotives were used to haul trains on the WAGR's light lines.
+All of the M/Ms class locomotives were utilized to haul trains on the WAGR's light lines.
 They were withdrawn from service between 1947 and 1955, and all were scrapped.

 Class lists

 M class list

 The numbers and periods in service of each member of the M class were as follows:

 Ms class list

 The numbers and periods in service of each member of the Ms class were: